-Arkansas State Law, Act 141 of 1987, requires college students born after 1/1/57 to provide proof of immunity against measles, mumps, and rubella.
-Forms are available in the Registrar's Office and the Admissions Office.
+Arkansas State Law, Act 141 of 1987, requires college students born after 1/1/57 to provide proof of immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
+Two MMR immunizations are required.
+Exemptions shall be granted only by the Department of Health and must be applied for each academic year.
+Forms can be obtained by e-mail only at www.immunization.section@arkansas.gov after July 1, each year.